openCFS/cfs/.gitlab/merge_request_templates/Default.md

 ## Maintainer checks before merge

 * [ ] Above mentioned points are completed
+* [ ] Check for performance regressions in the performance testsuite and determine if they are acceptable
 * [ ] Review is approved, and all comments are resolved
 * [ ] New tests are actually running (e.g. check if they appear on CDash)